 For best results, you should make your goals specific, measurable, and timely, like this example of a goal template from Trap.it:

 Creating SMART goals, or goals that are specific, measurable, attainable, relevant, and time-bound, can help you better measure whether or not they are being met.

 Finally, you can create even better goals by breaking them down into short-term and long-term targets.
 While you may want to become a million-dollar business, you won’t get there overnight.
 First, consider the steps you need to take in order to get there.
 Maintaining manageable goals can prevent you from feeling financially overwhelmed when you create your budget.

 Once you’ve established your goals, you need to take a look at the various ways you can promote your content to achieve both your financial and strategic targets.
 While some promotion strategies may help you achieve your goals faster, you’ll also want to consider how they fit within your budget.
 Although getting a high-level influencer to tweet about your products may help you make more sales, if you don’t have the money to allocate to that particular marketing strategy, it isn’t an option.

-Many marketing tools, such as Google AdWords and Facebook, allow you to adjust your strategy to better fit your budgeting needs.
-In this example from Google Adwords, you can input different budgets to see the potential results from spending a set amount each day:
+Many marketing tools, such as Google Ads and Facebook, allow you to adjust your strategy to better fit your budgeting needs.
+In this example from Google Ads, you can input different budgets to see the potential results from spending a set amount each day:

 At just $25 a day, companies can gain over 500 new impressions—an affordable option for those looking to improve their brand awareness.